aziz/PlainTasks/Readme.md

 ☐ Anything with colon at the end of the line is a project title, you can also nest projects by indenting them.

 ☐ You can write plain text as notes or descriptions wherever you want.
+Use `_` or `*` for italic and bold just like in Markdown.

 ☐ You can add tags using **`@`** sign